 People cut their sandwiches to make them more convenient to eat as well.
-Sometimes it’s easier to eat a sandwich that has been cut in half than it is to try to eat a whole sandwich.
+Sometimes it’s easier to eat one that has been cut in half than it is to try to eat a whole sandwich.

 The issue that people have with this is that cutting a sandwich in half isn’t always easy.
-You can cut the sandwich in half simply enough, but you might wind up squashing the sandwich a bit if you don’t approach things the right way.
+You can cut it in half simply enough, but you might wind up squashing it a bit if you don’t approach things the right way.

 How can you cut a sandwich just right so that it won’t be squished at all?
-Keep reading to learn about the best approach to take when cutting sandwiches to avoid squashing them.
+Keep reading to learn about the best approach to take.

 Is Cutting a Sandwich Truly Necessary?

 Before moving forward, it’s important to address whether cutting sandwiches is that important in the grand scheme of things.
-Some people might not mind eating sandwiches without cutting them in half, but that doesn’t mean that there isn’t a good reason to consider cutting your sandwiches.
+Some people might not mind eating mean without cutting them in half, but that doesn’t mean that there isn’t a good reason to consider cutting them.

 Cutting a sandwich is going to make it a lot easier for you to hold it.
-Many sandwiches will wind up being fairly large when you finish making them and some people might have a hard time holding the sandwiches up without losing some of the ingredients.
+Many sandwiches will wind up being fairly large when you finish making them and some people might have a hard time holding them up without losing some of the ingredients.

-Being able to eat the sandwich without having the contents of the sandwich spill out would be nice.
+Being able to eat them without having the contents spill out would be nice.
 Cutting the sandwich in half properly will make it a lot easier for you to pull this off.

 Cut sandwiches will be easier to add ingredients to after the fact as well.
-It’ll be simpler to put some extra pickles on the sandwich without having the sandwich come apart.
+It’ll be simpler to put some extra pickles on one without having it come apart.

 Do you need to cut the sandwich in half if you don’t want to?
-If you’re making a sandwich to eat it right now, then you don’t have to if you’re comfortable eating the sandwich whole.
+If you’re making one to eat it right now, then you don’t have to if you’re comfortable eating it whole.

 You might want to consider the benefits of cutting it in half, though.
-For instance, cutting the sandwich in half allows you to save the other half for later if you get full, and you might need to cut the sandwich if you’re transporting it in a lunchbox or bag for the sake of convenience.
+For instance, cutting a sandwich in half allows you to save the other half for later if you get full, and you might need to cut it if you’re transporting it in a lunchbox or bag for the sake of convenience.

 Sharing sandwiches will be simpler when you cut them in half as well.
-You could choose to give the other half of your sandwich to a friend or family member since you won’t have actually bitten into the other half.
+You could choose to give the other half to a friend or family member since you won’t have actually bitten into the other half.

 For the most part, there isn’t going to be a reason to avoid cutting your sandwiches in half.
-It’s almost always beneficial to cut your sandwiches in half unless you’re just really hungry and don’t want to take the time to do so.
+It’s almost always beneficial to cut one in half unless you’re just really hungry and don’t want to take the time to do so.

 How to Avoid Squishing a Sandwich While Cutting it in Half

-The big problem with cutting a sandwich in half involves holding onto the sandwich.
-To be able to cut the sandwich in half properly, you’re going to need to hold onto it.
+The big problem with cutting a sandwich in half involves holding onto it.

-People who aren’t very experienced with cutting sandwiches will sometimes squish a sandwich when they’re holding it and trying to cut it.
-You could wind up seeing condiments start oozing out of the sandwich if you’re squishing it while cutting it.
+People who aren’t very experienced with cutting sandwiches will sometimes squish it when they’re holding it and trying to cut it.
+You could wind up seeing condiments start oozing out if you’re squishing it while cutting it.

 To avoid doing this, you’re going to want to learn how to hold the sandwich firmly without squishing it.
-Try to firmly grasp the sandwich just enough to hold it in place.
+Try to firmly grasp it just enough to hold it in place.

 If the sandwich is on a surface that won’t move, then things will be a lot easier for you.
-Try to place the sandwich on a cutting board so that you can have the easiest experience possible.
+Try to place it on a cutting board so that you can have the easiest experience possible.

 You’re also going to need to ensure that the cutting process goes smoothly.
-One of the biggest problems that contribute to squishing the sandwich involves using a bad knife.
+One of the biggest problems that contribute to squishing a sandwich involves using a bad knife.

-If you’re using a knife that is ill-suited to cutting sandwiches, then you’re going to have a tougher time holding the sandwich in place while you cut it.
-This makes it more likely that you’re going to squish the sandwich at some point while cutting it in half.
+If you’re using a knife that is ill-suited to cutting sandwiches, then you’re going to have a tougher time holding it in place while you cut it.
+This makes it more likely that you’re going to squish it at some point.

 Ideally, you should be using a sharp bread knife of some sort.
 It needs to have smooth serrations that will make cutting through the sandwich as easy as it can possibly be.

-Once you have a sharp bread knife with serrations, it’s going to be best to cut the sandwich in half using gentle sawing motions.
+Once you have a sharp bread knife with serrations, it’s going to be best to cut it in half using gentle sawing motions.
 One good method is to hold the sandwich firmly and cut between your middle finger and ring finger.